 One of the biggest obstacles that causes states’ cannabis programs to lag behind is state regulations, which have far-reaching effects.
-Let’s take a closer look at some of the ways that regulations directly affect product accessibility, which directly contributes to the success (or failure) of a state’s legal marijuana program.
+Let’s take a closer look at some of the ways that regulations directly affect product accessibility, which directly contributes to the success (or failure) of a state’s legal cannabis program.

-Using data from the Cannabiz Media License Database, several primary factors can be attributed to the growth, breadth, and depth of a state’s cannabis program.
+Based on data from the Cannabiz Media License Database, several primary factors can be attributed to the growth, breadth, and depth of a state’s cannabis program.
 If a state is lagging in one of these areas, accessibility will be negatively affected and the growth potential of the program will be limited:

 1. Age of Program